rialarifin/information/README.md

 ## 2020
 •	**Rial A. Rajagukguk**, Raden A. A. Ramadhan, Hyunjin Lee [“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.

-## Working papers
-•	“Assessment of hydrocyclone inlet direction on particle separation using CFD and field validation”.

 ## Project
 •Perusahaan Listrik Negara (PT PLN)	Jakarta, Indonesia